FredHutch/diy-cromwell-server/README.md

 ### Design Recommendations for WDL workflows at Fred Hutch
 See our [SciWiki page](https://sciwiki.fredhutch.org/compdemos/Cromwell/) on Cromwell for more about guidance for how to start structuring and building your workflows as well as how to share them with others on campus in a findable way.

-### R support
-I have a basic R package that wraps the Cromwell API allowing you to submit, monitor and kill workflow jobs on `gizmo` from R directly.
-The package is [fh.wdlR](https://github.com/FredHutch/fh.wdlR).

-### Other Fred Hutch based resources
-While additional development is going on to make Cromwell work better in AWS (currently it works well in Google and SLURM among other backends), we are anticipating that it will be more widely available for use with AWS based computing.
-To support that there is a growing public data set AWS S3 bucket at `fh-ctr-public-reference-data`.
-Contact Amy Paguirigan if you'd like something to be added here and we can help you do that.

 ## Cromwell Server Customization